fychiu/Search-Engine-Webpage-Crawler/README.md

     need to crawl a large amount of data from the search results.

+    ###NOTE### Suggest you set "top" to 50 to save your quota

+    The Service Rule says the response time is 1.5 seconds.
+So, I set it to uniform(1.5,2.0).

 To sum up, way 1. and 3. are applicable to normal developer.

+Free Bing Search API has the best efficiency in comparison to free version of Google CSE.

 To avoid being blocked, we can set a random sleep time with random.uniform(X,Y).